Patent and Trade Secret Expert

 Lockout and Tagout is required by OSHA for any maintenance or servicing operation when:

-• An employee is required to place any part of his or her body into an area on a machine or piece of equipment where work is actually performed upon the material being processed (point of operation) or where an associated danger zone exists during a machine operating cycle.
+An employee is required to remove or bypass a guard or other safety device; or An employee is required to place any part of his or her body into an area on a machine or piece of equipment where work is actually performed upon the material being processed (point of operation) or where an associated danger zone exists during a machine operating cycle.

-• Employers Must Develop a Lockout / Tagout Program
+Employers Must Develop a Lockout / Tagout Program

 OSHA requires all employers to develop a specific program to ensure all machinery and equipment is locked out and tagged out during maintenance and servicing: